ippontech/blog-usa/posts/a-dev-impression-of-agiledc-2019.md

 Speaking of biases, one of my favorite talks of the day was presented by Ippon's own Ben Scott on [cultivating Software Craftsmanship](https://www.slideshare.net/slideshow/embed_code/key/ranGHnIPlrMDDI?feature=oembed).
 In order to grow developers into craftsmen, the team must establish norms for bettering the project as a whole.
 For example, some norms might include writing comprehensive tests to cover a multitude of scenarios, mentoring others in areas of expertise by sharing individual informational wealth, and giving constructive reviews for cleaner code.

 The PO and SM on the team need to incentivize craftsmanship first over efficiency.
-Yes, the developers can still deliver many lines of code, but they will not bullet-proof features.
-It is almost guaranteed to be riddled with bugs.
-Then subsequent sprints will then be spent fixing these previous sprint's bugs.
+Yes, the developers can still deliver many lines of code, but they will not be bullet-proof features.
+It is almost guaranteed to be unstable and riddled with bugs.
+Then subsequent sprints will then be spent securing and fixing these previous sprint's bugs.

-I can't say that I much considered how this idea of [software craftsmanship](http://manifesto.softwarecraftsmanship.org/) supplemented the [agile development process](https://agilemanifesto.org) prior to this talk, but now that I see it, it makes so much sense why it is an important distinction to make.
+I cannot say that I much considered how this idea of [software craftsmanship](http://manifesto.softwarecraftsmanship.org/) supplemented the [agile development process](https://agilemanifesto.org) prior to this talk, yet now that I see it, it makes so much sense why it was an important distinction to make.

-## Tracking Journey Metrics
+## Metrics to Clear Up the Clouds

-## Cloudy Priorities
+The next [presentation on agile metric tracking](https://www.slideshare.net/slideshow/embed_code/key/Cuwh6sECdLka3y?feature=oembed) introduced a transformational process for examining project goals to generate measurement-orientated questions and then finding metrics to capture qualitative/quantitative data for answering those questions.
+It was explained that there are key indicators for which metrics to track.
+These were called "lagging" and "leading" indicators.

+Lagging indicators are output focused, easy to measure and hard to improve/influence, and confirm certain patterns.
+These are numbers that show us for instance how much a person weighs or how long it takes to drive from point A to B. Leading indicators are easier to influence, and can be used to change behavior or the environment in the moment, but require processes/tools in order to do so.
+These are numbers that are changing more rapidly like caloric intake/expenditure and current vehicle speed/fuel or if there is traffic on the route causing delays.

+These leading and lagging indicators really spoke to me and I partially took them as inspiration for the aviation theme of this blog post!

-## The Hot Take The Wheel
+# The Hot Take The Wheel

 What did the AgileDC conference lack the most?
 Might I dare to say: More developers!
 As I learned, most people are not aware agile actually originated from developers.
 What this says most to me is that more developers need to take control of the agile process they are already a part of or that is needed on their projects.
 Even non-developers, most of us have taken a backseat as a passenger on the agile aircraft and let the process steer whereas it should be the other way around.